-1) When you agree to use the One-Click Backup offered during the first start of the newly installed program, the resultant backup file is named "SystemBackup\mm\dd\yyyy.tib", where mm\dd\yyyy is the date of backup creation in the following format: month (one or two digits), day (one or two digits), year (four digits).
+1) When you agree to use the One-Click Backup offered during the first start of the newly installed program, the resultant backup file is named simply "Backup.tib".
+Since in this case the subsequent automatically scheduled backups will overwrite the previous one (once every seven days by default), the backup file name(s) will remain unchanged.

-When saved to a FAT32 disk, such backup may be split into volumes with the names SystemBackup\mm\dd\yyyy1.tib, SystemBackup\mm\dd\yyyy2.tib, SystemBackup\mm\dd\yyyy3.tib, etc.
+When saved to a FAT32 disk, such backup may be split into volumes with the names Backup.tib, Backup2.tib, Backup3.tib, etc.